hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

   + initial w/ the last state - warm start
     + remember the interpretation of the data vector in the hidden units
     + particle: stored states of the interpretation of the data vector
-  + Advantage of warm start
+  + Advantages of warm start
     + small changed on weights at some thermal equilibrium
     + only a few updates to get back to equilibrium
     + able to use particles for both